trminhnam/machine-translation-application/README.md

     │   │   └── index.ts      # Express app
     │   │   └── server.ts     # Server
     │   │
     │   ├── .dockerignore    # Dockerignore for frontend
     │   ├── .gitignore       # Gitignore for frontend
     │   ├── Dockerfile       # Dockerfile for frontend
     │   ├── nodemon.json     # Nodemon config
     │   ├── package.json     # Node dependencies
     │   └── tsconfig.json    # TypeScript config
     │
     ├── docker-compose.yml   # Docker-compose for frontend and backend
     └── README.md            # This file

-## How to run:
+## How to build and run the project:

 To run the project locally, you need to have [Docker](https://docs.docker.com/get-docker/) and run the following command: